 Hope alone is not a strategy.
 Hope leads us to shallow moral politics that substitute our desires and dreams for the daily concrete work of organizing ourselves to confront power.
 A real political strategy begins with an honest assessment of the problems we face.
 Yes, we face a ruling class with a single-minded fixation on profit and power.
 No, there is no evidence that they will regulate themselves.
 In fact, they are driving us to the precipice.

-Only we can steer us away from cliff.
+Only we can steer us away from the cliff.
 Grab the wheel.